wmtorode/mechaffinity/README.md

 `enableMonthlyMoraleReset`: when `true` morale will be reset on the start of each month and then recalculated based on argo upgrades and pilot quirks

 `iconColours`: a list of `PilotIconColour` objects

+`pilotingMitigatesStabilityDmg`: when `true` enables 'Stable Piloting' features

+`stabilityDmgReductionPerPiloting` : when `pilotingMitigatesStabilityDmg` is `true` incoming stability damage is reduced by this value times the piloting skill of the pilot. for example, if
+40 stability damage would be added and this value is `0.05` and the pilot has a piloting skill of 5, then the stability damage would be reduced by 25% (40 => 30)

 ### affinityLevel objects